ddev/ddev/docs/content/users/usage/faq.md

 ### Does DDEV change my code?

 You are responsible for your code and its deployment.
 DDEV does not alter it (or fix any bugs in it).
-DDEV *does* add DDEV-specific settings for some CMSs if [settings management](cms-settings.md) is enabled.
+DDEV *does* add DDEV-specific settings for some CMSes if [settings management](cms-settings.md) is enabled.
 These items are excluded by `.gitignore` so they won't affect a deployed project, but in most cases they would do no harm if deployed, because they check to see if they're running in DDEV context.

 ### Where is my database stored in my DDEV project?